davarravad/UserApplePie-v-2/README.md

  - Login
  - Register
  - ForgotPassword
  - ResendActivationEmail
  - Members
  - MembersOnline
- - Profile/3 or Profile/demouser (Profile accepts userID or userName)
+ - Profile/(UserName or UserID)

 Pages that Require User to be Logged In
  - Logout
  - AccountSettings
+ - EditProfile
  - ChangePassword
  - ChangeEmail
+ - PrivacySettings

 Pages that Are Used From Email Link
  - ResetPassword